eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 ## Minimal Deployment: Developer Workflow (IFP Pattern C)

 This pattern demonstrates that strong, verifiable identity does not require complex infrastructure.
-ECA provides a high-assurance, cryptographically-bound identity with minimal prerequisites, offering security guarantees superior to bearer tokens at a fraction of the operational overhead required to deploy and manage a full identity framework in small-scale environments.
+ECA provides a higher-assurance, cryptographically-bound identity with minimal prerequisites, offering security benefits over the use of bearer tokens, while avoiding the operational overhead required to deploy and manage a full identity framework in small-scale environments.

 **Scenario**: Developer needs secure access to temporary cloud VMs for testing.